ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Conflicts

 We were aware of the issue of conflicts when working on the repository concurrently with other team members.
-The 'push' and 'fetch' commands were safe ways to make updates to the files we were working on, but 'pull' requests could sometimes be problematic.
+We knew that the 'push' and 'fetch' commands were safe ways to edit files and synchronise repositories without changing a person's working copy, and that 'pull' leads to remote changes to the working copy which can cause conflicts.

 The diagram below shows the basic workflow of the repositories and the working copy.